 During the conclusion of the current planning phase, interaction with the public will continue via the project website and electronic means.
 Outreach with elected officials is ongoing and periodic updates are presented at meetings of the MPOs, SFRTA, Southeast Florida Transportation Council (SEFTC) and other public agencies.
-In 2017, public meetings will be held once the Project Development phase starts.
+In 2018, public meetings will be held during the Project Development phase.

 Q: What are some of the challenges of the project?

 On a complex project such as this, the challenges are many.
 The critical ones include accessing the private FEC corridor, funding, developing the implementation plan, and addressing and mitigating community concerns over noise, traffic and other potential impacts.
 Agreements to access the FEC's corridor and resolving operational issues associated with a shared-use corridor for freight and passenger service are challenges being addressed through ongoing coordination with FECI.

 Q: What type of transit service will be available?

 Initial passenger rail service is anticipated to connect the coastal downtowns and municipal areas.
 As ridership grows, more frequent service could be added on.
 Integration of planned passenger rail service with existing Tri-Rail, Metrorail, Metromover, express and local bus service throughout the region is being evaluated as part of the study.